guptayush2112/3T1D_Capacitorless_DRAM/README.md

 	.end

 # Observations & Conclusion:
-The study and analysis of the Read Time, Write time of a 3T1D DRAM Capacitorless DRAM has been carried out with the following observations</br>
+Thus, the design and analysis of the 3T1D Capacitorless DRAM has been successfully carried out on the with the following observations</br>
-• Since in this design, a gated diode is used as an alternative to capacitor to store the data, the absence of that capacitor reduces the power consumption as compared to capacitor based DRAM cell.</br>
+• Since in this design, a gated diode is used as an alternative to capacitor to store the data, the absence of that capacitor reduces the power consumption as compared to capacitor based DRAM cells.</br>
-• Because the 3T-1D is a dynamic memory, the value at the storage node[Vc] leaks away with time but because of its resistance to process variation, this 3T1D DRAM does not slow down as its size is scaled down helping it to be used at low feature sizes</br>
+• Because the 3T-1D DRAM is a dynamic memory, the value at the storage node[Vc] leaks away with time but because of its resistance to process variation, this 3T1D DRAM does not slow down as its size is scaled down helping it to be used at low feature sizes</br>
-• Maximum frequency obtained for Supply voltage of 1.2V in 3T1D Capacitorless DRAM is around 100 MHz</br>

 # Author:
 • Ayush Gupta, B.Tech(ECE), SRM Institute of Science and Technology, Kattankulattur, Chennai-603203.

 # Acknowledgements:
-• <a href='https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/'>Cloud Based Analog IC Design Hackathon</a></br>
+• <a href='https://iith.ac.in/'>IIT Hyderabad</a></br>
 • <a href='https://www.synopsys.com/'>Synopsys India</a></br>
 • <a href='https://www.vlsisystemdesign.com/'>VLSI System Design (VSD) Corp.
 Pvt.
 Ltd India</a></br>